 Capacity and count.

 The capacity of a collection is the number of elements it can contain.
 The count of a collection is the number of elements it actually contains.
 Ais a special case; its capacity is the same as its length, which is the same as its count.
 Some collections hide the capacity or the count or both.

 All collections in the System.Collections namespaces automatically expand in capacity when the current capacity is reached.
 The memory is reallocated, and the elements are copied from the old collection to the new one.
 This reduces the code required to use the collection; however, the performance of the collection might still be negatively affected.
 The best way to avoid poor performance caused by multiple reallocations is to set the initial capacity to be the estimated size of the collection.

-Commonly used collections are the common variations of data collections, such as hash tables, queues, stacks, dictionaries, and lists.
+These are the common variations of data collections, such as hash tables, queues, stacks, dictionaries, and lists.
 Commonly used collections have generic versions and nongeneric versions.